 - Faculty Contributions.

 Self Assessment Report(SAR)

 So…All you have to do is to invest some money, build a curriculum and get in touch with the NBA??

 The management, of the colleges going through the accreditation process, should prepare a Self Assessment Report regarding the institution and everything about it.
 It should be submitted before the NBA officials during their visit.
 The Self Assessment Report is one of the most important parts of the NBA accreditation.

 - Part I essentially deals with the Institutional Summary.
 It contains Criteria 1, 2, and 3.

 - Part II deals with Department / Program Summary.
 It contains Criteria 4 to 10.

-- Part III deals with Curriculum, Syllabi, Program Educational Objectives (PEOs) and Program Outcomes (POs ) of the Under Graduate Engineering program.
+- Part III deals with the Curriculum, Syllabi, Program Educational Objectives (PEOs), and Program Outcomes (POs ) of the Under Graduate Engineering program.